fredshonorio/json-decoder/README.md

 decodeString("{\"a\": {\"b\": \"c\"} }", at(List.of("a", "b"), String)); // right("c")

 ```
-Decoders for complex structures can be build by composing other decoders with `map<N>`:
+Decoders for complex structures can be built by composing other decoders with `map<N>`,
+where `N` is the number of decoders:
 ``` java
 // with the following class:
 public class Person {